Windows Applications¶

 b) Sample ATM

-This is a more robust Win32 MFC application that is based on a banking ATM.
+This is a more robust Win32 MFC application that simulates a banking ATM.
 You should use the Generic library with this application:

 c) WPF Sample Application

-This application is a good test of the UIAutomation library and is a simple test application with all of the different types of control available for testing:
+This application is a good test of the UIAutomation library and serves as a simple test application demonstrating all the different types of controls available for testing: